Improving Feature-based Visual Localization by Geometry-Aided Matching: Related Work

-\textbf{Feature Matching.} Feature matching typically takes two steps: 1) establishing initial matches through the Nearest Neighbor (NN) search, 2) filtering ambiguous matches by some strategies, such as ratio test \cite{lowe2004distinctive}, distance threshold, and cross check.
-In addition to these simple and general strategies, for the problem of image matching, some works\cite{bian2017gms, ma2019locality} leverages local consistency and uses neighborhood consensus to gather correct matches and remove mismatches.
-If a geometric model, e.g. a fundamental matrix or an absolute pose, fits for the true matches, robust model estimation approaches can be used to find out the inliers, such as \cite{fischler1981random, chum2005matching, chum2003locally, barath2018graph}.
-Recently, some methods \cite{moo2018learning, zhang2019learning} propose to use a deep neural network to classify initial matches as inliers or outliers, or directly predict the probability of matching \cite{brachmann2019neural}.
-They have shown impressive results on 2D-2D image matching.
-NCNet\cite{rocco2018neighbourhood} develops an end-to-end trainable convolutional neural network architecture that identifies sets of spatially consistent matches by analyzing neighborhood consensus patterns.
-Feature matching can also be formulated as graph matching, which aims to establish correspondences between two graphs.
-It is usually formulated as a quadratic assignment problem that is NP-hard.
-For a bipartite graph, if the candidate matches and the corresponding weights are given, some methods \cite{crouse2016implementing, kuhn1955hungarian} can find the global optimal solution with the maximum sum of weights.
-Recent works show that graph matching can also be solved by learning methods. \cite{caetano2009learning} is the first work to leverage learning to accelerate the matching process. \cite{zanfir2018deep} uses deep architecture to improve performance.
-SuperGlue \cite{sarlin2020superglue}, parallel to our prior work \cite{yu2020learning}, designs a graph neural network for feature matching and uses self-attention and cross-attention to aggregate global context to achieve robust matching. \cite{shi2022clustergnn} adopts a coarse-to-fine manner to accelerate feature matching.
+\textbf{Feature Matching.} Feature matching is usually composed of two steps, first searching candidate matches by the Nearest Neighbor (NN) search then removing ambiguous ones by some strategies, such as judging whether being the nearest neighbors to each other (cross check), filtering by descriptor distance threshold, or ratio test \cite{lowe2004distinctive}.
+In addition to these simple and general strategies, for the problem of 2D-2D mage matching, some works\cite{bian2017gms, ma2019locality} leverage local consistency to search for more potential matches or remove mismatches.
+Recently, some methods \cite{moo2018learning, zhang2019learning} propose to employ a data-driven manner to categorize candidate matches found by nearest neighbor search as inliers or outliers, or directly predict the probability of matching \cite{brachmann2019neural}.
+They have demonstrated remarkable achievements in 2D-2D image matching. \cite{fu2022learning} proposes a matching method that can sense scale differences to address large-scale difference image matching.
+NCNet\cite{rocco2018neighbourhood} develops an end-to-end trainable convolutional neural network architecture that finds spatially consistent matches by leveraging neighborhood consensus.
+Feature matching can also be viewed as a quadratic assignment problem.
+Given a set of initial matches with weights, some methods \cite{crouse2016implementing, kuhn1955hungarian} can find the global optimal matching set.
+Recently, some works adopt graph neural networks \cite{chen2021learning, sarlin2020superglue, zhao2021probabilistic, shi2022clustergnn} or a detect-free manner \cite{sun2021loftr, chen2022aspanformer} to improve 2D-2D feature matching.
+SuperGlue \cite{sarlin2020superglue}, parallel to our preliminary conference version \cite{yu2020learning}, designs a graph neural network for feature matching and uses self-attention and cross-attention to aggregate global context to achieve robust matching. \cite{shi2022clustergnn} adopts a coarse-to-fine manner to accelerate feature matching.
+MatchFormer \cite{wang2022matchformer} adopts a detect-and-match scheme to improve image feature matching.
 OnePose \cite{sun2022onepose} proposes an architecture based on a graph attention network for 2D-3D feature matching, but it only works on object-level pose estimation and can not apply to large-scale visual localization.